Sh4d1/dotfiles-1/README.md

-# dotfiles
+# Dotfiles

-These are my dotfiles, on git so I can quickly add sensible config to new machines/servers/etc, and roll back changes that broke something if necessary (although hopefully not necessary).
+These are my dotfiles, including other setup tasks such as installing software, creating directories, etc.

 Shared here so you can browse through and get ideas.
-(And everyone needs a dotfiles repo hey?)
+And everyone needs a dotfiles repo hey?

+Copyright © 2017 Samuel Walladge

-## installing
+## Installing

-dotfiles are managed and installed with [Salt](https://saltstack.com/).
+Dotfiles are managed and installed with [Salt](https://saltstack.com/).

 1. clone the repo
 2. cd into the repo directory